 Great Harbor N37

 It’s been called the ideal liveaboard boat, a trawler that couples an incredibly roomy interior with the reliability of a commercial workboat.
 We like its origins: The idea for the N37 came to Ken Fickett when he went searching for a boat he could cruise aboard with his own family for a year.
 When he couldn’t find what he wanted, he enlisted the help of naval architect Lou Codega, who helped Fickett design what would become the N37.
 This full-displacement model was the genesis for the Great Harbour series of trawlers built by Mirage Manufacturing in Gainesville, Florida.
 The robust build is a signature feature, with a cored superstructure and deck that possesses enough buoyancy to keep the vessel afloat if things get bad out there.
 It’s powered by twin 54-hp diesels, too, which means you can steer a course off the beaten path knowing you’ll be safe with a second get-home engine.
 Standard tankage gives the GH37 a range of 1,500 nautical miles.
 That Maine-to-Miami range is complemented by an interior suited for long stays aboard.
 There are three decks of living space, and accommodations include an owner’s and guest stateroom.
 LOA is 36’10”; beam is 15’10”.
+Read our full review: Great Harbor N37: A Trawler for Two.

 For more information, visit Great Harbor Trawlers.

 Here’s a trawler under 40 feet (39’9” LOA, 14’ 6” beam) that has impressive cruising credentials.
 The N40 has established itself as one of the most capable ships in its size range with both a circumnavigation and an Atlantic crossing under its waterline.
 And the owners of this salty trawler are among the most serious cruisers you’ll meet.
 The N40 is the smallest model in the Nordhavn fleet of ocean-crossing motor vessels, so it has true offshore pedigree.
 It features a full displacement hull, a 900-gallon fuel capacity and range of 2,400 nautical miles at seven knots.
 Then there’s the seakeeping ability.
 The high bow is buoyant and makes for a dry ride, while a forefoot beneath the surface eliminates pounding.
 To further improve comfort for passengers, order Nordhavn’s Towed Passive Stabilizers that minimize roll in beam seas.
 The ride is just one benefit of the Nordhavn.
 So too is the way the builder engineered the layout to provide a number of social and private spaces.
 As the builder notes, if the cruising lifestyle is to be successful, it’s important that every member of the crew have a place of his own to go.
 On the N40, those places include the wheelhouse, salon, upper deck and aft deck.
 For accommodations, there are two cabins.
+Read our full review: Nordhavn 40: A Trawler that Goes the Distance

 For more information visit Nordhavn.